VarLad/glazier-jl/README.md

 # glazier-jl
 ### ***Work In Progress***

 ***Status:*** Nothing of value here at this point.
-I'll update the status with further progress appropirately
+I'll update the status with further progress appropriately fix typo